spagnuolocarmine/ubuntu-openmpi-openmp/README.md

 ## SSH Keys

 - Generate your SSH key specifying the proper username to use in the `ssh` and `scp` commands: ```ssh-keygen -t rsa -C <username>```.
+- The command will create the `id_rsa` private key and the `id_rsa.pub` public key in the `.ssh` folder.
 - Access the value of the SSH public key using ```cat <ssh-key-file>```.
-- Add it to the machines you need to access.
+- Add the public key to the machines you need to access, i.e., the MASTER node.

 ## Cluster Scenario